 3) Abrasion resistance

-During use, the steel wire rope has sliding and rolling friction with the sheave and drum.
+In use, the steel wire rope has sliding and rolling friction with the sheave and the drum.
 When the steel wire rope is bent and twisted, the speed of the different layers is inconsistent, thereby forming the friction inside the steel wire rope.
-The wear resistance of the wire rope mainly depends on the structural design and process of the wire rope.
+The wear resistance of the steel wire rope mainly depends on the structural design and technology of the steel wire rope.
 For steel wire ropes of the same diameter and structure, the thicker wire rope has better wear resistance than the thinner wire rope.